How To Buy A House Out Of State In 10 Steps

 When choosing a reputable company, shop around.
 Ask for recommendations, get referrals and investigate the reputation of each company.

 Bonus: Take A Trip

 There’s nothing that can substitute taking a trip to your new location, even with today’s technology helping close the gap between virtual and real life.
 If you’re able, go to the area and see for yourself what feels right.

 If you’re still in the home search phase, plan to visit a number of cities within your desired commuting distance from your job.
 Visit the downtown area, if there is one, and walk through a few of the neighborhoods.
 Note what you like and don’t like about each one to help narrow your search to one area.
 If you have time, you may be able to attend a few walkthroughs or open houses.

-If you’ve already purchased a home or had a bid accepted, take a trip down to walkthrough it before closing.
+If you’ve already purchased a home or had a bid accepted, take a trip down to walk through it before closing.
 Drive through the neighborhood, meet your neighbors and visit nearby restaurants and businesses to get a feel for what life will be like in the coming months.

-Summary: Follow These Steps And You’ll Be Home Soon
+The Bottom Line: Follow These Steps And You’ll Be Home Soon

 Buying a house in another state may require a few extra steps and a little creativity.
 After all, you want to find a home you love from afar and figure out all of the logistics of your move.
 Technology is helpful, but nothing beats the work of friends, family, new neighbors, relocation specialists and a skilled real estate agent.